johanhelsing/bevy_smud/README.md

 > When everything is a nail, all you need is a hammer!

-However if you keep the number of different sdf shapes to a minimum it's still blazingly fast.
+However if you keep the number of different sdf shape and fill combinations relatively low it's still blazingly fast.

 ## Usage